End of Mark’s Gospel, Codex Vaticanus, Early 4th c., mostly ch. 16

-“While he was in Bethany, reclining at the table in the home of Simon the Leper, a woman came with an alabaster jar of very expensive perfume, made of pure nard.
-She broke the jar and poured the perfume on his head.”
-Mark 14:3 (NIV)
+“While he was at Bethany in the house of Simon the leper, as he sat at the table, a woman came with an alabaster jar of very costly ointment of [pure] nard, and she broke open the jar and poured the ointment on his head. ” Mark 14:3 (NRSV)

 Translations of the Greek New Testament attempt to provide the best possible illumination of words in their most accurate semantic and syntactic forms.
 Philology of Koine Greek can often, however, be a morass of possibilities and nuances with both elusive etymology and statistical representation.

-The text states that the woman had an “alabastron of pure nard ointment” (ἀλάβαστρον μύρου νάρδου πιστικῆς) where pistikes is “pure”.
+The text states that the woman had an “alabastron of pure nard ointment of great price” (alabastron myrou nardou pistikes polytelous in Greek) where pistikes is “pure” and polytelous is “very costly; of great price”.
 The value of spikenard was enormous, consumed by the wealthy but appreciated by poets: in the late first c BCE the Roman poet Horace promised his famous poet friend Virgil, author of the Aeneid, a whole cadus (~36 quarts) of wine in exchange for a small onyx box of spikenard in his poem Carmen 4. xii. lines 16-17.

 Nardostachys jatsamani plant – Himalayan source of spikenard (image public domain)

 Let’s examine the word alabastron, normally translated “phial, bottle or vessel”, from both philological and archaeological perspectives.
 Here in Mark 14:3 it is a direct object, hence the ending in “n” but it would have the same ending if either nominative or accusative when neuter, but when it is masculine (alabastros in nominative, subject case), it would only end in “n” if it were in the accusative case as direct object.